-Proximal Data came out of stealth today with its AutoCache solid-state caching software designed to increase performance of heavily virtualized server environments
+Proximal Data came out of stealth today with its AutoCache solid-state caching software designed to increase performance of heavily virtualized server environments using PCIe flash cards or solid-state drives (SSDs).

 Solid-state caching software identifies frequently-accessed data and moves a copy to server-side PCIe flash cards or SSDs for better performance.
 The number of caching software applications has significantly grown over the past year to match the rise of server-side and array-based flash used in enterprise storage.